template elements

 aes(tooltip, onclick, data_id)

-is a column containing JavaScript instructions to run for a “click” eventdata_id
+tooltip is a column containing information to be displayed as tooltiponclick is a column containing JavaScript instructions to run for a “click” eventdata_id is a column containing id to be associated with elements.

 data <- ispcrime %>% filter(county != "Cook") %>% left_join(regions)